 Outside the home

 Move over brick, tile and stone garden pavers.
-There’s a new sliced branch kid in town.
+There’s a new sliced branch kid in town

 of a storage shed or greenhouse with stripped branches.

 for your container garden escapades.

 Bask in the sun while reclining ever so peacefully upon a beefy, reclaimed tree bench